Highest Debt to Equity Ratio in the Diversified Chemicals Industry Detected in Shares of Chemours Co (CC, EMN, LXU, HUN, DOW) | Comtex SmarTrend

 Below are the three companies in the Diversified Chemicals industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Chemours Co ranks highest with a a debt to equity ratio of 478.1.
-Eastman Chemical is next with a a debt to equity ratio of 121.0.
+Following is Eastman Chemical with a a debt to equity ratio of 121.0.
 Lsb Indus Inc ranks third highest with a a debt to equity ratio of 97.7.

 Huntsman Corp follows with a a debt to equity ratio of 87.7, and Dow Chemical Co rounds out the top five with a a debt to equity ratio of 81.3.